taozhan18/MooseAgent/README.md

 ```
 Now we use deepseek and openAi model, you can use [火山](https://console.volcengine.com/) to get your api-key for free.

+Note: Change RUN_PATH you .env file to your path.
 ### Setup Model

 The defaults values for `model` are defined in src/mooseagent/configuration.py: